NFeruch/reddit2text/README.md

 <a id="contributions"></a>

 ## Contributions
-Contributions to reddit2text are welcome.
-Please submit pull requests or issues to our GitHub repository.
+Contributions to reddit2text are always welcomed!
+I'm just a person that made something I think is useful, so any help is appreciated.
+You can always submit a pull requests or add an issue to the GitHub repository.

 <a id="license"></a>